Josh-Tracy/Ansible-Guacamole-Container-Deployment/README.md

 ## Prerequisites

-* (Optional) If you're on a RHEL system with no subscription to a repo with Ansible, install the CENTos repo using the following command: yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm
+* (Optional) If you're on a RHEL8 system with no subscription to a repo with Ansible, install the CENTos repo using the following command: yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm
 * Ansible installed.
 I am using Version 2.9.10
 * Define your hosts in the /inventory/hosts file